XFox111/XFox111/README.md

 ### 👋 Hello World!
 I'm Eugene aka XFox
 I'm a .NET and React Developer

-- 🔭 I’m currently working on [Tabs aside chrome extension](https://github.com/xfox111/TabsAsideExtension)!
+- 🔭 I’m currently working on a secret .NET project 🤫
 - 🌱 I’d like to learn more about quantum computing 🎇✨ and AI 🤖
 - 💬 Ask me about any .NET 🐱‍🏍 or React ⚛️ stuff
 - 📫 How to reach me: eugene@xfox111.net ✉